DMovies - Your platform for thought-provoking cinema

 This is a rather simple movie with a very simple idea, which actually works.
 Thirty-five-year-old Swedish director Ernst De Geer’s debut feature deftly illustrates the struggle between individuality and social/romantic expectations.
 It raises pertinent questions about out perception of our loves ones, and also of people who we barely know.
 Do people change, or is it just the perception that we have of them that alters?
 Is it socially acceptable to embody a new persona without warning and explanation?
 Is it ok to manipulate our loved ones for their own good?
 Do we unconsciously break the ties that bind us together, and unintentionally hamper our emotional integrity?
 The strength of the movie relies in confounding viewers, leaving these questions unanswered.
 An endearing ending will put a smile on your face.
 A candid smyle.
 Or maybe a cynical smile.
 Your choice!

-The Hypnosis is in the Official Competition of the 22nd Tiff Romania.
+The Hypnosis was in the Official Competition of the 22nd Tiff Romania, when this piece was originally written.
+Out exclusively on Mubi on Friday, August 16th.

 By Victor Fraga - 20-06-2024